andreybarsky/orpyus/README.md

 # meaning: fret 3 on the 1st (E) string, frets 0, 2 and 3 and open on the 2nd (A) string, and frets 0 and 1 on the 3rd (D) string
 # which happens to match the keys of G harmonic major or C melodic minor

-# but most useful: a Guitar object can show a Note, Chord, Scale or Key object on its fretboard:
+# but most useful: a Guitar object can show a Note, Chord, Scale, or Progression object on its fretboard:
-# (which shows chord/scale degrees and note names by default)
+# (which displays chord/scale degrees and note names by default)
 g.show_chord('C7')
 g.show_key('C dorian')
+g.show_chord_progression('Cm E G D')

 # experimental: plug any orpyus object into the generic Guitar.show method:
 g.show(Chord('Cmmaj11'))